Document Translation and Spanish Localization Services in Denver Colorado

-If you have just a document or two here and there that needs translating, your translation job may or may not be given much priority.
+Working with a translation agency (like Common Ground International) provides you many benefits.
+Not all certified translators are the same.
+An agency has deep professional relationships with translators who they have been working with for years.
+This assures quality, timeliness and predictability.
+If you have just a document or two here and there to translate, your translation job may or may not be given much priority.
 You don’t know how this person works, you’ll have to figure out how to pay them, and you’ll be taking a leap of faith that they can deliver on what they’re promising you.

 What is the value of contracting with an agency?

 The cost of working with a translation agency is much less than the value you receive.
 Most clients who are looking to have a document translated aren’t interested in the business of translation – they just need their document back in the target language!
-An agency takes care of all the “business side” of getting your job done and returns your document to you in the target language.
+Our agency takes care of all the “business side” of getting your job done and returns your document to you in the target language.
 An agency’s 15%-25% margin on a project is usually much less than the value of your time trying to ensure that you have a solid document translation product.

 Why not use Google Translate or another mechanical translation?